“If I land in the rope sometime… let the man punch himself out.”

 Intro to Solid State Chemistry – MIT 3.091

 (When MIT makes statements like “introductory level” I don’t think they have a normal concept of the term.
 Nonetheless, no harm, no foul.
-And one of their very best courses with one of the very best professors, Prof. Grossman, is also one of the most generous with texts, discussions, and even the actual certificate, which is free.)
+And one of their very best courses with one of the very best professors, Prof. Grossman, is also one of the most generous with texts, discussions… everything but the brain power.)

 One of the very best things about MOOCs is the free textbooks (or portions of textbooks) so often included in them.
 A gazillion years ago, when I was in school, a science textbook averaged $150.